jidongbsu/cs452-device-driver-2/README.md

 ![alt text](8042.png "Intel 8042 Controller")

 As we can see from the picture, the PS/2 keyboard has two I/O ports, whose addresses are 0x60 and 0x64.
-0x60 is called the data port, a port that allows us to transfer data to and from the keyboard.
-0x64 is called the status port, or status register, which has 8 bits.
-In particular:
+You can interpret these two ports as two 8-bit registers.
+0x60 represents the data register, a register which allows us to transfer data to and from the keyboard.
+0x64 represents the status register, which also has 8 bits.
+A PS/2 keyboard typically has two buffers, input buffer and output buffer.
+And certain bits of the status register tells us the status of these two buffers, more specifically:

-1. bit 0 of this status register indicates the output buffer status (0=empty, 1=full), when this bit is 1, it means there is something for us to read from the data port.
+1. bit 0 of this status register indicates the output buffer status (0=empty, 1=full), when this bit is 1, it means there is something for us to read from the data register.
-2. bit 1 of this status register indicates the input buffer status (0=empty, 1=full), when this bit is 0, it means the input buffer has space, and writing data to the data port is therefore allowed.
+2. bit 1 of this status register indicates the input buffer status (0=empty, 1=full), when this bit is 0, it means the input buffer has space, and writing data to the data register is therefore allowed.

+As the chapter describes: "By reading and writing these registers, the operating system can control device behavior".

 # The Starter Code